liip/bund-drupal-starterkit/README.md

 This starterkit use the official styleguide (version 3.0.0) as a submodule.
 All existing CSS/JS files and assets are imported and available per default, but not necessary integrated as a drupal module at the moment.
 We highly encourage you to check the official styleguide ( http://swiss.github.io/styleguide/en/index.html ) before adding any new CSS style to your project.
 Furthermore, we invite you to share any Drupal template matching the styleguide you would develop for your project.

+To extend the theme, create a new subtheme based on bund_drupal_starterkit_theme and do not edit the one in theme/contrib, otherwise your changes can be overwritten when doing an update.

 # Frontend requirements
 - node.js